outdoorbits/case-for-little-backup-box/Raspberry_Pi_zero_2W/Battery_case/README.md

 # A small battery driven solution
-Raspberry Pi 2W with USV battery, display and joystick control in a practical and robust housing
+Raspberry Pi 2W with UPS battery, display and joystick control in a practical and robust housing

 Many thanks to <a href="https://github.com/SigmaFred">SigmaFred</a>